Brescia Calcio: History

-In the 2024–25 season, Brescia avoided relegation places in Serie B by one point, yet they finished with a four-point deduction and subsequently declared bankruptcy after their president, Massimo Cellino, failed to settle approximately €3 million in debts.
-However, on 7 June 2025, Brescia announced that it would not participate in the 2025–26 Serie C season, due to ongoing financial strain.
-On 3 July 2025, the Italian Football Federation (FIGC) officially confirmed that Brescia had been excluded from professional football, failing to receive a licence for Serie C. After that, the club fully dissolved.
+In the 2024–25 season, Brescia avoided relegation places in Serie B by one point, only to be penalised with a four-point deduction.
+The club subsequently declared bankruptcy after their president, Massimo Cellino, failed to settle approximately €3 million in debts.
+On 7 June 2025, Brescia announced that it would not participate in the 2025–26 Serie C season, due to ongoing financial strain.
+On 3 July 2025, the Italian Football Federation (FIGC) confirmed Brescia’s exclusion from professional football after the club failed to obtain a Serie C licence, and on 28 July 2026, the club was legally dissolved.

 Colours and badge

 Colours and kit

 The first Brescia kit in 1911 was blue (the national colour) with a thick white vertical stripe down the middle, a design which returned for the club's centenary season in 2011.
 The first appearance of a white "V" was in 1927, added so that the team could use Stadium, the newly built home of another team, Virtus.
 This style remained until 1940 when the "V" was removed and a plain blue shirt was used.

 Substantial changes after World War II saw the shirt become plain white with blue shorts.
 This was short-lived and, in 1954, the plain blue shirt returned.
 The white "V" also returned eventually in 1961 as a show of goodwill by the new chairman at the time.

 The "V" disappeared again in 1969, replaced by a diagonal white sash, then returned, but much smaller, in 1974 for two years.
 The "V" was situated over the heart with the inclusion of the lioness, the symbol of the city of Brescia.
 The shirt remained plain blue until 1991, when the "V" returned and has been used ever since.